Morgan London Latta: Phelps Stokes Fund

 In 1916, the Phelps-Stokes Fund initiated a comprehensive study of American Black universities under the auspices of the US Department of Education.
 The study's inaugural chapter shed light on the pervasive issue of "larceny by false pretense", identifying Latta University as the most “flagrant case” they have witnessed.
 Despite Latta's claims that the university land was neither in his name nor for his benefit, the investigation revealed that the donated land was registered under his wife Laura's name.
-This is corroborated with Wake County property records showing multiple properties in her name.
+This is corroborated by Wake County property records showing multiple properties in her name.

 Philadelphia Charities Bureau

 In Pennsylvania, Latta targeted middle and upper-class Blacks in the North who were motivated to support their Southern counterparts.
 In 1916, the Charities Bureau of the Philadelphia Chamber of Commerce conducted an investigation of Latta University.
-The chamber's report stated that the university did not function as an educational institution and that the funds raised were not used for their intended purposes.
-The investigation concluded with a decisive statement that the individuals claiming to represent Latta University were frauds who should be apprehended, noting that the school had once existing but was not longer operating in 1916.
+The Chamber's report stated that the university did not function as an educational institution and that the funds raised were not used for their intended purposes.
+The investigation concluded with a decisive statement that the individuals claiming to represent Latta University were frauds who should be apprehended, noting that the school had once existed but was no longer operational in 1916.